spinradd/Tracking-and-Trending/README.md

 - Category and KPIs
 - Other Identifiers

+Again, all sections contain data from the user specified interval.

 **All Tags**

-This section of the sheet contains all the different tags used in tag columns as well as the frequency of their use, throughout the user-specified time interval.
+This section of the sheet contains all the different tags used in tag columns as well as the frequency of their use.

 **Tags by Category**

-This section depicts charts the same as in the "All Tags" section, but it seperates contents based on the category where that tag was used, throughout the user-specified time interval.
+This section depicts charts the same as in the "All Tags" section, but it seperates contents based on the category where that tag was used.

 **Category and KPIs***

-A section with depicting the categorys and KPIs used and their frequency throughout the user-specified time interval.
+A section with depicting the categorys and KPIs used and their frequency.

 **Other Identifiers**

-A section containing all the other identifiers that were used and their frequency throughout the user-specified time interval.
+A section containing all the other identifiers that were used and their frequency.

 _Tag Search Feature:_